Flexible pricing — what it is, why it matters, and how to do it right

 What is a flexible pricing strategy?

 Flexible pricing is more than just choosing different pricing models.
-It encompasses a comprehensive strategy that includes organizational structure, processes, and capabilities that enable a business to adapt its pricing in response to internal and external factors.
+It encompasses a comprehensive pricing strategy that includes organizational structure, processes, and capabilities that enable a business to adapt its pricing in response to internal and external factors.
 This holistic approach allows businesses to offer tailored solutions for a wide range of customers, from startups with limited budgets to large enterprises with extensive needs.

 Remember, pricing is not a project, it’s a process.
 There isn’t a one-size-fits-all approach to choosing a pricing model for your business, but with the help of this step-by-step guide, you’ll learn best practices to empower you to design your own flexible pricing strategy.